IamJackReed/psm/docs/scrum-q&a.md

 ---

-### A new Scrum Team wonders whether testing should be done within every Sprint.
-Describe the benefits of including testing within the Sprint's development activities.
-What does Scrum say about this?
->
-☝️
-Product Increment creates transparency for the inspection and adaptation.
-All not tested and validated work reduces transparency and poses a risk resulting from increasing the unfinished work, and then this inspected Increment is not really potentially usable or releasable.
-In addition, when it comes to its release, there's a risk of having a lot to do to fix bugs.
-So adding testing activities, perhaps including in the Definition of Done, provides more confidence that the Increment will be in a done state and can be adequately inspected.

----

 ### During a retrospective, one of the more junior developers confesses he has a hard time getting his opinion heard.
 When discussing the work, the more experienced developers often don't let him finish his sentences or disregard what he has to say.
 What Scrum Values are touched upon here?
 >
 ☝️